vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2021.10.xx  version 1.7.16 =
+ Support a more explicit, multi-step address selection flow in Express checkout, toggleable in the settings

 = 2021.10.05  version 1.7.15 =
  Fix various php8-related bugs